Vets-Who-Code/windows-dev-guide/README.md

 #### Test Docker CLI

-Make sure you atleast launch docker-desktop once, let it run in the background.
+Make sure you at least launch docker-desktop once, and let it run in the background.

 ```sh
 docker -v